 The Modulator and Channel subsystems consist of Communications System Toolbox blocks that model:

-An QPSK-modulated waveform of random bits.
+A QPSK-modulated waveform of random bits

-A raised-cosine pulse-shaping filter for bandwidth reduction.
+A raised cosine pulse-shaping filter for spectral limiting

-Free-space path loss.
+Free-space path loss

-The RF receiver sub-system, shown in light blue, consists of:
+The RF receiver subsystem, shown in light blue, consists of:

 An Inport block, which assigns the input waveform to the specified RF carrier.
 To ensure that the RF Blockset model has the same available power as the reference model, the Source type parameter is set to